Xhynk/content-mask/readme.txt

 1. Upload the `content-mask` folder to your `/wp-content/plugins/` directory.

-2. Activate the "Content Mask Plugin" plugin.
+2. Activate the "Content Mask" plugin.

 **How to Use:**